chleef/shopping-cart/README.md

 pip install -r requirements.txt
 ```

-Finally, create a .env file in your respository, using the file to specify your email address:
+Finally, create a .env file in your respository, using the file to specify your email address (that you will be sending from):
 ```
 EMAIL_ADDRESS = "example@example.com"
 ```
+Additionally, you will be required to provide

 ### To Play: